HL7/codex-radiation-therapy/input/pagecontent/conformance.md

 #### Support US Core Conformance Requirements

-Additional [conformance requirements from US Core](https://hl7.org/fhir/us/core/general-requirements.html) apply to RESTful interactions, searches, and resource formats in mCODE. mCODE "inherits" all US Core conformance requirements.
+Additional [conformance requirements from US Core](https://hl7.org/fhir/us/core/general-requirements.html) apply to RESTful interactions, searches, and resource formats in CodeX RT.
+CodeX RT derives from mCODE, which  "inherits" all US Core conformance requirements.
 US Core provides base profiles for many (but not all) CodeX RT profiles, outlines expectations for handling of missing or unknown data elements, and outlines how to associate provenance information associated with collection, transfer, and updating of clinical information.

 International users of CodeX RT may find US Core an impediment to implementation.
 Application of CodeX RT to other countries is open to further discussion.